 Of course, you can also open any document icon from within an application.
 Here's how it works:

-1. Just launch your favorite program and choose File⇔Open (or use the keyboard shortcut %+O, which works in 98 percent of all programs ever made).
+1. Just launch your favorite program and choose File∴Open (or press R+O, which works in 98 percent of all Mac programs ever made).

 An Open dialog appears, like the one shown in Figure 6-8.